kevoreilly/CAPEv2/docs/book/src/installation/guest/linux.rst

     .. warning::

         For Linux guests on an Azure hypervisor, installing Python3 32-bit breaks the way that the Azure agent starts: https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/agent-linux#installation.
         So the use of the monitor is limited to what can be run with the 64-bit version of Python3.
 You will have to comment out the architecture check in the CAPE `agent.py` for the CAPE agent to start.
+To reiterate, this warning is only relevant if you are using an Azure hypervisor.

 x32 guests
 ----------